Introducing Infant Formula to a Breastfed Baby

 When introducing a bottle and/or formula, many babies may become temporarily a bit gassier.
 This can be normal.

-Formula may cause gas if a lot of bubbles or foam formed when shaking the powder and water together.20 This may allow baby to swallow more air.
+Formula may cause gas if a lot of bubbles or foam form when shaking the powder and water together.20 This may allow baby to swallow more air.
 Let the bottle sit in the fridge until all bubbles have dispersed.

 Good news: Most formulas can be prepared up to 24 hours in advance and kept in individual bottles in the refrigerator, allowing for plenty of time for the bubbles to reduce.